amit-upadhyay-IT/fantastic-node-journey/chapter2/example1/README.md

 If you don't pass 'UTF-8' as argument, then the output would still come and the buffer would get printed, but that buffer isn't readable.
 We want to print something written in english for a computer that's UTF-8 encoded text.
 So we need to pass the second arg UTF-8.

+Consider this example:

+	var fs = require('fs');
+	fs.readFile('./package.json', 'UTF-8', function(err, data){
+	    if (err) throw err;
+	    var myPackage = JSON.parse(data);// converted the string 'data' to json console.log(myPackage.description);// name is an property in package.json });

+	console.log('Another independent operation!');

+The output is:

+Another independent operation!
+file reader app

+This happens because the readFile being a blocking operation is pushed into the event queue/ callback queue, thus console.log(); gets executed first.
+Si this way the whole process is non-blocking.